 The Ridge Nutritional Menu

-In addition to these structured components of residential addiction treatment, patients are provided hearty meals prepared by our in-house chef.
-One of the difficult aspects of the substance abuse recovery process is the poor nutrition resulting from drug and alcohol addiction.
+In addition to these structured components of substance abuse treatment, patients are provided hearty meals prepared by our in-house chef.
+One of the difficult aspects of the substance abuse recovery process is poor nutrition resulting from drug and alcohol addiction.
 The Ridge’s chef will address this problem by providing healthy, restorative meals for each patient, taking into account, as much as possible, food preferences and any allergies.

 Physical Fitness Therapy

 Part of recovering from a drug or alcohol addiction is developing and sustaining overall health.
-The Ridge is dedicated to helping individuals not only overcome their addiction, but replace the addiction with healthy behaviors and equip the person to remain sober, long after they leave our facility.
+The Ridge is dedicated to helping individuals not only overcome their addiction, but replace the substance abuse with healthy behaviors and equip the person to remain sober, long after they leave our facility.

 Our 51-acre estate is ideal for recreation and the enjoyment of nature.
 We promote recreation and exercise at our facility and surrounding areas so that our clients are strengthened physically and enjoy healthy activities that will help them look better and feel better as they recover.